 Orange Juice (Fortified)

-You can also buy Vitamin D fortified orange juice which can provide additional dietary vitamin D per glass.
+You can also buy Vitamin D fortified orange juice providing additional dietary vitamin D per glass.

 Dietary Sources of Omega 3

-As mentioned previously, with Omega fats (mainly n-3 and n-6), we are looking to re-optimise the ratio to favour equal amounts of Omega-3 and 6 or more Omega-3 than 6.
+As mentioned previously, with Omega fats (mainly n-3 and n-6), we are looking to re-optimise the ratio to favour equal amounts of Omega-3 and Omega-6 or more Omega-3 than 6.

 Flaxseeds and Flax Oil

 Ratio: 1:3 (of n-3:n-6).
-While not 1:1, this is still a really great source of Omega-3, which is much more balanced than the majority of fatty foods in our diet.
+While not 1:1, this is still a great source of Omega-3, which is much more balanced than most fatty foods in our diet.

 Dietary Sources of Iron